kyutai-labs/tts_longeval/README.md

 ### Models

-We support the following TTS models: [ElevenLab](https://elevenlabs.io/) (through the API), [Dia](https://github.com/nari-labs/dia), [Orpheus](https://github.com/canopyai/Orpheus-TTS), [CSM](https://github.com/SesameAILabs/csm), [Chatterbox](https://github.com/resemble-ai/chatterbox/) and
+This support the following TTS models: [ElevenLab](https://elevenlabs.io/) (through the API), [Dia](https://github.com/nari-labs/dia), [Orpheus](https://github.com/canopyai/Orpheus-TTS), [CSM](https://github.com/SesameAILabs/csm), [Chatterbox](https://github.com/resemble-ai/chatterbox/) and
  [Kyutai DSM TTS](https://github.com/kyutai-labs/delayed-streams-modeling/).

 Each TTS engine has its own folder in `external_tts/`, with its own separate environment using `uv`.
- In particular, the TTS engines execute in subprocesses which are isolated from the main orchestrator in TTS-Longeval, in order to reduce conflicts in requirements etc. We tried our best to offer the best performance for each.
+In particular, the TTS engines execute in subprocesses which are isolated from the main orchestrator in TTS-Longeval, in order to reduce conflicts in requirements etc.
- We tried our best to properly implement each one, but we might not be free of bug!
+I tried my best to properly implement each one, but this might not be free of bug!
 Some models like CSM do not really support monologues for instance.

 ### Datasets